tjntomas/HADashboard-widgets/custom_widgets/basedocker/README.md

     ip_or_host_name_of_machine_running_docker:2376  # For example 192.168.1.20:2376.
 2376 is the defaul api port used by docker. ip_or_host_name_of_another_machine_running_docker:2376

-  # PLEASE NOTE THAT THE ABOVE HOST KEY IS NOT A YAML LIST, I.E. NO INITIAL DASH.
+  # PLEASE NOTE THAT THE ABOVE HOSTS KEY IS NOT A YAML LIST, I.E. NO INITIAL DASH.
 ````

 Now, you should see entities created in Home Asssistant with the domain "docker", for instance docker.home_assistant with the following attributes: